jcapellman/MLIDS/README.md

 # MLIDS

 MLIDS is a Host Intrusion Detection System using Machine Learning.
-Several years ago (2014), the original idea behind this was to write a C++ brute force network analyzer for a Cobalt Qube (http://www.jarredcapellman.com/2014/3/9/NetBSD-and-a-Cobalt-Qube-2).
+Several years ago (2014), the original idea was to write a C++ brute force network analyzer for a Cobalt Qube (http://www.jarredcapellman.com/2014/3/9/NetBSD-and-a-Cobalt-Qube-2).
 Fast-forward a few years, and my shift to utilizing Machine Learning (ML) every day professionally was a perfect fit for using ML.
 When it came time to decide on a topic for my dissertation research, this was at the top of my list.

+Over the course of working on my dissertation, holding positions within my previous company, and starting a new job, I decided to expand the scope of the work.
+I primarily utilized Python and Rust for the training and inference, respectively, as opposed to using C# for everything.
+Going back to one of my core principles - using the best tool for the job.
+This of course affected my Chapter 3, but would make the research much more real-world.

 ## Status of GitHub Actions